How to get the best auto insurance in Alabama

 - Vehicles are required by law to have working windshield wipers.

-Like all US states, Alabama has a few odd laws — one fine bit of Alabama legislation forbids you from driving while blindfolded — but most standard laws hold true in this state.
+Like all US states, Alabama has a few odd laws.
+One fine bit of Alabama legislation forbids you from driving while blindfolded.
+Most standard laws hold true in this state.
 Common laws you should observe include not wearing headphones while driving, never passing on the right or where there’s poor visibility of the road ahead, following speed limits and obeying all traffic signs and signals.

 Laws concerning blood alcohol content (BAC) used to have some variance from state to state, but not anymore.
 No matter if you’re in Alabama or Wyoming, there are federal BAC laws that prevent you from driving above a certain limit.

 It’s illegal to drive in Alabama, or any other state for that matter, with a BAC above 0.08%.
 Commercial drivers face even stricter rules with a BAC limit of only 0.04%.
 If you’re caught driving over the limit in Alabama, you’ll face hefty fines, a drivers license suspension and possibly even jail time.